tully-t/Xeno/README.md

 Xeno is a dark suite of themes for KDE with colorful gradients, tempered transparency, and a cyberpunk glow.
 This theme is developed with a commitment to chasing the pipe dream of a unified visual experience across Qt, Kirigami, and GTK.

-## In this repository, you'll find
+## In this repository, you'll find:

 - Xeno Aurorae window decoration theme
 - Xeno Kvantum theme